wmorgan/dcos-docs/1.7/usage/tutorials/arangodb/index.md

 ### Service discovery

-ArangoDB integrates with DC/OS service discovery (https://docs.mesosphere.com/administration/service-discovery/mesos-dns/service-naming/).
+ArangoDB integrates with [DC/OS service discovery](/docs/1.7/usage/service-discovery/mesos-dns/service-naming/).
 You should use this to talk to the coordinator from within the cluster.
 To find out the IP of the coordinator, do a standard DNS lookup for `arangodb-coordinator1.arangodb.mesos`.

 Then, issue a SRV DNS request to `arangodb-coordinator1.arangodb.mesos` to find out the port.